Simpsonville, South Carolina

 Simpsonville is a city in Greenville County, South Carolina, United States.
-It is part of the Greenville–Mauldin–Easley Metropolitan Statistical Area.
-The population was 22,234 at the 2020 census, up from 18,238 in 2010.
+It is part of the Greenville, SC Metropolitan Statistical Area.
+The population was 23,354 at the 2020 census, up from 18,238 in the 2010 census.
 Simpsonville is part of the "Golden Strip", along with Mauldin and Fountain Inn, an area which is noted for having low unemployment due to a diversity of industries including H.B.
 Fuller, KEMET, Sealed Air and Milliken.
+It is the 23rd-most populous city in South Carolina.

 History

+Simpsonville is named after Peter Simpson, a farmer from Laurens County who provided blacksmithing services and became the local postmaster.

 The Burdette Building, Cureton-Huff House, Hopkins Farm, and Simpsonville Baptist Church are listed on the National Register of Historic Places.

-The oldest brick building in town is a former pharmacy built in 1886 on East Curtis Street.
+The oldest brick building in the city is a former pharmacy built in 1886 at 101 East Curtis Street.
 The Woodside Mill, central to the local economy in the early 1900s, includes an antique water tower.

+The Simpsonville Clock Tower was built in 1987 and is the city's main landmark.

 In October 2018, a winning lottery ticket for a $1.6 billion Mega Millions jackpot was sold at the #7 KC Mart in Simpsonville.